-Some of the repeated goals we hear from our partners are:
+Some of the repeated goals we hear from our partners include:

-We have worked with over seventy community colleges and four year universities to introduce and implement scheduling best practices that help to accomplish the above goals.
-While every campus is different, and scheduling decisions should be made based on the unique needs of an individual institution, below are a few best practices that we have found to be foundational to many institutions’ strategic scheduling roadmaps.
+We work with over 100 community colleges and four year universities to introduce and implement scheduling best practices that help to accomplish the above goals.
+While every campus is different, and scheduling decisions should be made based on the unique needs of an individual institution, below are a few best practices that we have found to be foundational for many institutions’ strategic scheduling roadmaps.

 Introduce and Enforce Standard Meeting Patterns

-We define standard meeting patterns as institution-specific day and time combinations that are available for section scheduling.
+Standard meeting patterns are defined as institution-specific day and time combinations that are available for section scheduling.
 For example, ‘MW 10:10AM-11:25AM’ could be considered a standard meeting pattern.
 If you compare the process of building a schedule to putting together a puzzle, having consistently sized pieces, or consistently sized time blocks, makes it easier for all of the variables to fit neatly together.
 In a similar sense, standard meeting patterns reduce the likelihood classes will overlap with one another, maximize available class times for students to select from, and help to distribute sections across available classrooms.